Guinea says has contained Ebola outbreak, death toll rises

-CONAKRY (Reuters) - Guinea said on Wednesday it had stopped an outbreak of deadly Ebola fever from spreading beyond the country’s remote southeast, although the number of deaths from suspected infections rose to at least 63.
+CONAKRY, March 26 (Reuters) - Authorities in Guinea said on Wednesday they stopped an outbreak of deadly Ebola fever from spreading beyond the country’s remote southeast, although the number of deaths from suspected infections rose to at least 63.

-U.N. agencies and medical charities such as Doctors Without Borders (MSF) have scrambled to help Guinea - one of the world’s poorest countries - to cope with the virus, amid fears it might spill across borders into neighboring West African nations.
+U.N. agencies and medical charities such as Doctors Without Borders (MSF) have scrambled to help Guinea - one of the world’s poorest countries - cope with the virus, amid fears it might spill across borders into neighbouring West African nations.

-Liberia, which shares a border with southeastern Guinea, reported five deaths this week from suspected infections in people who had come across the frontier to seek treatment.

-Laboratories have so far only confirmed 13 cases of the disease out of 45 tested.
+Laboratory tests have so far only confirmed 13 cases of the disease, from 45 tests.
 More samples, some of them from Sierra Leone and Liberia, have been sent for examination.

 An MSF spokesperson said the number of suspected infections had risen by just two from Tuesday to 88, according to government figures.
 Four more people died, however, bringing the death toll to 63.

-MSF flew in 33 metric tonnes (36 tons) of medical equipment at the weekend, enabling the creation of an isolation ward in Gueckedou, the epicenter of the outbreak.
+MSF flew in 33 tonnes of medical equipment at the weekend, enabling the creation of an isolation ward in Gueckedou, the epicentre of the outbreak.
 Ten patients with Ebola symptoms were receiving treatment there, MSF said.

 Another isolation facility is being set up in the town of Macenta to deal with suspected cases there, said the medical charity, which is reinforcing its emergency team of 30 staff.